ericchiang/blog/content/post/containers-from-scratch.md

 It's worth noting that this works because of all the things baked into the tarball.
 When we execute the Python interpreter, we're executing `rootfs/usr/bin/python`, not the host's Python.
 That interpreter depends on shared libraries and device files that have been intentionally included in the archive.

-Despite all of these weird requirements, containers excel because all of these dependencies can be bundled statically.
-Consumers download a tarball that holds all the hard work of figuring out what it takes to run an application beforehand.

 Speaking of applications, instead of shell we can run one in our chroot.

 ```